visgl/luma.gl/dev-docs/RFCs/v7.3/transform-refactor-rfc.md

 `Transform` class can be subdivided into following classes :

+- `Transform`, `BufferTransform`, `TextureTransform`, `BufferTransformBinding` and `TextureTransformBinding`

+Based on the props to the constructor `Transform` would internally create `BufferTransform` and/or `TextureTransform` instances and owns them.
+Each of these instances (`BufferTransform` and `TextureTransform`) can create either one or two (two, if swapping is requested) binding objects (`BufferTransformBinding` or `TextureTransformBinding`).
+When swap is performed these binding objects are swapped.

+- NOTE: for Phase-1 of changes, all classes except `Transform` are private to `Transform` class, for Phase-2, we can make these classes public, more details below.

 ### BufferTransformBinding

 - Contains all `Buffer` and `TransformFeedback` bindings for a single run.
+It represents what buffers are bound at any moment.

 ### BufferTransform